anastuart/thesis/source/10_method.md

 ## Participants

-12 participants from each clinical population were recruited: individuals with insomnia disorder (ID), individuals with non-restorative sleep (NRS), and healthy controls (HC).
+Predetermined sample size was 12 participants from each clinical population, determined **how?**
+Due to the strict exclusion criteria and time constraints, the total sample analysed was 33 participants (13 NRS; 11 ID; 9 Control).

+Due to the influence of age and sex on sleep architecture [@mongrain2005], participants were sex and age matched with a maximum difference ± 2 years.

+**how many** people expressed interest through an online recruitment survey.
+**how many** were excluded due to **what reasons**

 Recruitment was conducted through referrals from the Woolcock Institute and the Royal Prince Alfred sleep clinics, in addition to social media advertising.
-Due to the influence of age and sex on sleep architecture [@mongrain2005], participants were sex and age matched with a maximum difference of 1 year.

 Participants were excluded if they had any comorbid sleep apnoea, as measured by wrist oximetry (oxygen desaturation index above 10 during any night of monitoring) (WristOX has high sensitivity of diagnosing OSAS [@nigro2009]).
 Participants were additionally excluded if they had clinically significant depression or anxiety scores as measured through the DASS-21, heavy alcohol use, pregnancy, circadian rhythm disruption through shift work or recent international travel, or a natural sleep time that of less than 6 hours or outside the hours of 21:30 and 8:00.
 As medications are known to affect sleep architecture, participants taking regular medications affecting sleep were excluded.